Evthron/blog/evthronblog/content/sandbox/test-vocab/index.zh.md

 {{< vocab-item-container tags="food object">}}
 {{< vocab-item word="sorbet" tags="food object" >}}
 <div>
 Sorbet is a mushy mix of ice and juice that's eaten as a dessert.
-Sorbet is especially delicious in summer.<br><br>
+Sorbet is especially delicious in summer.<br><br>/ˈsɔː.beɪ/
 </div>
 {{< /vocab-item-container >}}
 {{< vocab-item-container tags="prevent n v strong">}}